devchannel/DevLang/README.md

         |int|x = 7

 - **Looping.** While a given for any imperative programming language, that does not have to be the case for a functional programming language.
 We allow for both *for* and *while* loops.

+## Contributing
+First off, a warning.
+This code has been said to cause PTSD and major headaches.
+Make sure to have some water and painkillers nearby while reading.

+Currently, we target only LLVM, being able to target other languages would be nice.
+We hope to target C in the future, and any help upon that would be appreciated.

+The code is also written by us amateur compiler developers, and it's pretty bad.
+Help on improving it, removing redundant code, making it readable, and anything like that would also be appreciated.
+Just submit an issue, and ask to work on it.